openstack-archive/sahara/doc/source/devref/quickstart.rst

 You can append these lines to the ``.bashrc`` and execute ``source .bashrc``.
-Now you can get authentification token from OpenStack Keystone service.
+Now you can get authentication token from OpenStack Keystone service.

 .. sourcecode:: console